Semaglutide and Sleep Apnea: Unexpected Benefits for Better Rest

 If you're among the estimated 30 million Americans living with obstructive sleep apnea (OSA), you understand the exhausting cycle of poor sleep, daytime fatigue, and frustrating CPAP compliance.
 What many patients don't realize is that their weight loss medication may offer a powerful secondary benefit: significant improvement in sleep apnea symptoms.

 Emerging research demonstrates that semaglutide's weight loss effects can dramatically reduce sleep apnea severity, with some patients eventually reducing or eliminating their need for CPAP therapy.
+Sleep apnea improvement is just one of many unexpected benefits beyond weight loss that patients report.
 This comprehensive guide explores the science behind this connection, what improvements you can realistically expect, and how to track your progress toward better sleep.

 The Sleep Apnea and Obesity Connection